Funded by the National Indigenous Australians Agency in partnership with SNAICC

 Together, we have developed a framework to inform the Strategy.

-SNAICC is now undertaking consultations with Aboriginal and Torres Strait Islander children, families and communities, service providers and other experts.
+SNAICC undertook consultations with Aboriginal and Torres Strait Islander children, families and communities, service providers and other experts.

 See the Framework five priority areas